Where did it all start?

 The day that my youngest daughter Izzy was born, my oldest, Sarah, was in the isolation ward of another hospital many miles away.
 My wife stayed with our new baby and recuperated.
 I drove back and forth between the two hospitals and hardly slept.
 They thought Sarah might have an infectious disease, but in the end it turned out to be a rare reaction to an infusion medication they were trialing her on.
 Her hair fell out in patches and her body was covered in sores.
 Her hips and knees locked up and she had difficulty walking.
 She had been on the infusion medication because a few months before she had nearly bled to death, requiring multiple transfusions.
 Sarah still has sporadic “arthritis” from her medication reaction to this day, 9 years later.
 Sarah is 20 now and going to college for social work.

-Izzy is 9 today, and she’s quite neurotypical.
+Izzy is 9 today, and seems mostly neurotypical, with perhaps a quirk or two.
 Also very friendly, extremely bright, and full of energy.
 She helps us get through this every day.

 There’s more, including the cardiac arrests that preceded my seizures, also likely related to untreated Crohn’s, but I feel like this is just too much to expect anyone to read.
 All of these hardships depleted our savings, then ran up our credit cards.
 We were very badly prepared for me to then take ill, nearly lose my life, and lose my employment.